 Happy New Year to all readers of Sports Hochi.
 Following on from 2012 and 2013, I have been given the opportunity to write a column again.
 This is a valuable opportunity for me to express myself in my own words, so I hope you will continue to support me in 2014.

-I'm currently in Okinawa.
-"New Year's Jump" has become a tradition, marking the end of the year.
+I'm in Okinawa right now.
+The "New Year's Eve Jump" has become a tradition, as it marks the transition into the new year.
 I want to pitch a lot, I want to win a lot.
-That's how I start the year every year, and even in Okinawa, I'm always thinking about baseball.
-But I'm back home, and after practice, I'm enjoying some delicious food.
+That's how I start each year, and even in Okinawa, I'm constantly thinking about baseball.
+But, since I'm back home, after practice I enjoy some delicious food.

 I've been writing about this for 25 years, but my favorite places are the ramen shop Tondou and the fast food chain Ender (A&W).
 I enjoy it, thinking, "This is the time!"
 I have fun eating with friends from middle and high school, and I really want to swim in the ocean.
 But it's too cold, so I can't do that... (laughs).